-The following example uses the Administrator user group to show the procedure for allocating virtual disks.
+The following example uses the Administrator user group to show you the procedure for allocating virtual disks.

-1. After stopping ISM-VA, create a virtual disk on the hypervisor settings screen, and then connect it to ISM-VA (virtual machine).
+- 1. After stopping ISM-VA, create a virtual disk on the hypervisor settings screen and connect it to ISM-VA (virtual machine).

-Create the virtual disks so as to be controlled by SCSI controllers.

-- 2. After starting ISM-VA, from the console, log in to ISM-VA as an administrator. - 3.
-Stop the ISM service temporarily in order to allocate virtual disks.
+Create the virtual disks so as to be controlled by SCSI controllers. - 2.
+After starting up ISM-VA, log in to ISM-VA from the console as an administrator. - 3.
+In order to allocate the virtual disks, stop the ISM service temporarily.